300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which singer had 2007’s best-selling album, Again to Black?

-- Duo Gnarles Barkley had an enormous hit in 2006 with Loopy, however what’s the identify of the singer?
+- Duo Gnarles Barkley had an enormous hit in 2006 with Loopy, however what’s the title of the singer?

-- Women Aloud launched their first single in 2002, Sound of the Underground.
+- Ladies Aloud launched their first single in 2002, Sound of the Underground.
 Identify all of the members.

-- By which 12 months did Taylor Swift launch her debut single, Love Story?
+- Wherein 12 months did Taylor Swift launch her debut single, Love Story?

 Answers